Venture into the heart of the ancient Roman empire from the idyllic Ligurian coast. Learn about taking the train from La Spezia to Rome.

 La Spezia Centrale is the city’s main station, located in the city center on Piazza Medaglie.
 Several bus lines stop outside the station, and there are regular trains from La Spezia to the Cinque Terre towns nearby.

-Roma Termini is the city's and country’s largest train station, and also a major transportation hub within Rome not to mention for all of Italy.
-Many local bus lines stop right outside the station, and there is a Metro (subway) station inside Termini, too.
+Roma Termini is the city's and country’s largest train station, and also a major transportation hub within Rome and for all of Italy.
+Many local bus lines stop right outside the station, and there is a Metro (subway) station inside Termini.

 See below for details on traveling from La Spezia Centrale to Rome by train.

 Frequently Asked Questions (FAQs) About Train Travel in Italy

 From seat assignments and luggage space to the different types of tickets, here are some of the most frequently asked questions about train travel in Italy.